 Biriyani is a royal food.
 It is made to mark the celebration in olden days.
 Today biriyani is a kind of food/dish that after seeing it we get happiness and feel stress free.

 After #IceBucketChallenge now its #FitnessChallenge.
 I got one idea from it.
 Why don’t we people post some good and rare picture from our surroundings and challenge to recognise that place.
 Let’s start #GuessThePlaceChallenge.
 That might atleast spread awareness of the places which is in our locality or surroundings.
 I will start the game 😊.
-But I am afraid to tag some people who may (or may no) be conservative or reserved because I knew they will not continue to take the challenge forward nor reply which will result to flop like them 😂😝😆.
 Anyone interested can reply and forward the challenge by posting the picture and tagging someone whom you want to identify the place name.

-I challenge my friends and my blog readers to guess the place in the below picture 😊😊. #GuessThePlaceChallenge
+I challenge my blog readers to guess the place in the below picture 😊😊. #GuessThePlaceChallenge

 Many failed to answer it correctly.

 The above photograph was taken in CSIR Madras Complex.

 Thanks to those who participated and took it forward 😊.